ailarnash/ailarnash.github.io/README.md

 - Optimized designs to increase data quality by 22% and decrease user errors by up to 80%
 - Recruited thousands of participants using targeted advertisements, online networks, email lists, and snowballing techniques to match sample representativeness with target population

 Graduate Research Assistant, Simon Fraser University, Vancouver, BC 2020-Present
-- Understanding users’ behaviors and needs through the lens of self-determination theory
+- Understanding users’ behaviors and needs through the lens of self-determination theory (SDT)
 - Use gamification to increase learners’ engagement
 - Creative interactive and engaging content